Your feelings about your child’s diagnosis: what to expect

 Coping with your feelings about your child’s additional needs: tips

 Most parents and families eventually start to feel OK about their child’s additional needs.
-They have positive feelings like love, joy, acceptance and satisfaction, and they start making new plans and having new dreams for their child.
+They have positive feelings like love, joy, acceptance and satisfaction, and they start making new plans and having new dreams for their children.

 These tips might help you manage your feelings as you get used to your situation.